metamn/react/content/blog/graphql-and-rest-apis-with-aws/index.md

 The reason?

 **AppSync / GraphQL** has better automation.
-All supporting services (functions, data, storage, authorization) are integrated, made quasi-invisible, or configurable with a click.
+All API-supporting services (functions, data, storage, authorization) are integrated, made quasi-invisible, or configurable with a single click.
 One has to manage a single umbrella service.
 That's all.

 **The REST API Gateway** turns out it's just one piece of the puzzle.
 Unlike AppSync it is not enough to provide an API alone.
 It needs to be connected manually at least with AWS Lambda and DynamoDB &mdash; functions and data.